 9 Reasons Your Chickens Stopped Laying Eggs

 When your hens have stopped laying, diet is the first thing you should examine.
 Chickens need access to fresh, clean water all day long.
 A lack of water for even an hour on a hot day can disrupt the laying cycle.
 In the winter, make sure to keep your hen’s water from freezing.
 It’s important to also make sure you’re feeding your flock a high quality layer feed and ensure each hen is getting enough to eat every day.
-Treats such as chicken scratch should be fed sparingly as they can really pack on the pounds without offering much nutrition, kind of like your favorite snacks!
+Even the best treats, including chicken scratch, should be fed sparingly as they can really pack on the pounds without offering much nutrition, kind of like your favorite snacks!